katlynmurphy54/CSC545GroupProject/README.md

 This is the source code for our submission of the CSC 545 group project in Spring 2021 @ EKU.

+Purpose: The goal was to apply the basic database design theory, use Oracle SQL to create and manipulate a database, and use JDBC to implement a database application.

 ## Instructions for running

 1. Clone the repository using NetBeans 8.2